 How to get on the scheme

-Access to the scheme is by referral from a GP or another health professional such as a physiotherapist or nurse.
+Access to the scheme is by referral from a GP or another health professional such as a physiotherapist, nurse or your surgery social prescriber / health coach.
 You can ask to be referred, and if your health professional is happy to refer you, he or she will complete the referral form and give it to you.
 You then make an appointment at the sports centre of your choice for an initial assessment.

-Bring the referral form with you to this appointment.
+Bring the referral form with you to your first assessment.